BusraEcemSakar/Academic-Projects-Northumbria-University-2022/README.md

 # Applied-Data-Science
 Applied Data Science project at Northumbria University

+# Section 1: Statistical Data Analysis

+The aim of the assignment is to apply different statistical methods to the dataset and analyse it through discovering new knowledge and data insight.
+You are required to analyse a data set “CarType” using SPSS or other statistical software, i.e., R / SAS (The dataset can be found in the Assessment folder).
+As a result of the analysis, you should answer the following business questions:

+What type of car provides the most fuel economy?
+What type of car is environmentally friendly?

+Individual tasks which are required to be discussed in detail are presented below.

+# Task one: Domain Understanding and Research Questions (10%)

+Describe the domain of research to which the dataset belongs.
+Evaluate the research area by using peer-reviewed academic articles, journals, and books (no websites).
+Explain what methods are described in the literature and what results are obtained by other researchers who studied a similar problem.

+Formulate an appropriate hypothesis (NULL and alternative) from the research questions that can be tested via the different statistical methods.

+ Provide references used for this section in Harvard style.

+# Task two: Dataset and Data Preparation (10%)

+Review and describe the dataset.

+Appropriately prepare the data for analysis through data transformation and cleaning techniques.
+Give detailed justifications of what, why and how you have completed each stage of this process.
+Explain why you have chosen a particular method over others and what you got at the end of data pre-processing.

+Support your explanation with screenshots.

+# Task three: Data Analytical Methods (20%)

+Carefully consider which statistical methods are needed to answer your research questions and accept or reject the NULL hypothesis.

+Apply appropriately chosen statistical methods which help to analyse your dataset and provide the results for further insight.
+For example, for descriptive statistics, use frequency, dispersion, central tendency and position measures such as mean, range, variance, standard deviation, percentiles, ranks, etc. You can add methods for correlation and regression analysis.

+Present your results clearly and concisely.
+You might need to provide a correlation matrix to support your ideas.
+For acceptance or rejection of the NULL hypothesis, you have to calculate the p-value and explain the obtained results.

+Task four: Evaluation and Conclusion (10%)

+You have to make a conclusion about the analyzed dataset and formulate the answers to the research questions.
+___________________

+# Section 2: Data Modelling

 # Scenario:
 Kangaroo is an online delivery company, which is looking for the development an effective Relational Database Management System (RDBMS) and data warehouse to satisfy the needs of the growing business.
 As a data analyst, you have been asked to develop a required system for Kangaroo.

+# Section 1

 Develop the system that satisfies the following business information requirements: